Linthevanrooij/Computational_creativity/Bitwise Bakeoff/Logbook.md

 Moreover, after going through many recipes, we learned that the base ingredient of a mochi is not only flour, but flour in combination with either a liquid or a puree in combination with a liquid.
 Also, that butter is not used in the dough, only possibly in the filling.

 We realised that 7 is maybe a bit of a random number, so we argued that it is nice to make it a range.
 The minimum amount of ingredients necessary to make mochi is 3 (a flour, a liquid, and a filling).
 This little ingredients would not spark exciting recipes.
+We thus chose to set the minimum of ingredients to 5, since we are building a creative system.
 With too many ingredients, the individual ingredients might lose their flavour.
 Thus, we settled on a maximum of 8 ingredients.
 We chose a range of 4 to 8 ingredients.
 With a length smaller than 3 ingredients, it would not be a mochi, and therefore it would be excluded, and above 8 we included a penalty.

 Therefore, we made some adjustments to our fitness function:
 - The rating of the recipe